Liverpool's No.9 amid injury woes? Four options - and their attacking stats

 It feels like an age ago when Rio Ngumoha announced himself to the Premier League with Liverpool's dire form since then a more than contributory factor to that.

-Playing time has been hard to come by for Ngumoha since then, he has played just over one full half of football in 18 games since then and has not registered another goal involvement.
+Playing time has been hard to come by for Ngumoha, he has played just over one full half of football in 18 games since then and has not registered another goal involvement.

 His favoured position is on the left of a front three but with Liverpool falling further behind in the title race and with a lack of attacking threat a common criticism of Slot's side in recent drab draws, Liverpool could do worse than Ngumoha's tricky pace and dynamism bustling through the middle.